MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/purchasing-cxml-enhancements.md

 - **TO\_DOMAIN** – Enter the value that is used to send purchase order documents.
 This value is supplied by your vendor.
 - **TO\_IDENTITY** – Enter the value that is used to send purchase order documents.
 This value is supplied by your vendor.
 - **USERAGENT** – Enter a value to identify the system that you're using.
 For example, enter _Dynamics 365 Supply Chain Management_.
-- **VERSION** – Enter a cXML version number, if the supplier requests this information.
+- **VERSION** – Enter a cXML version number, if the vendor requests this information.
 The default version is *1.2.008*.
 This version is stable and is accepted by most vendors.
-- **RESPONSETEXT** – Enter any custom text that you expect the supplier to return in the cXML response message after the order has been sent.
+- **RESPONSETEXT** – Enter any custom text that you expect the vendor to return in the cXML response message after the order has been sent.
 In this way, the system can mark the message as _Acknowledged_.
 If the response doesn't match standard text or the customer text that you enter here, the request will be marked as _Error_.
 - **RESPONSETEXTSUB** – Set this property to _TRUE_ if you want to search the vendor response text for the values that are specified in the **RESPONSETEXT** field.
 For example, the vendor might return a long string that includes "OK" in the response.
 In this case, you can enter _OK_ in the **RESPONSETEXT** field and set **RESPONSETESTSUB** to _TRUE_ to search for "OK" anywhere in the response.
 The order can then be set to _Acknowledged_.
 - **CONTENTTYPE** – In a typical catalog setup, you don't have to set this property.
 If you receive a server 500 error from a vendor's system when you send a purchase order, you can do testing by setting this property to _FALSE_.
 That value will change a setting in the web request and might enable the message to be sent for some platforms.
-- **ENABLEHEADERS** – Set this property to _TRUE_ to send headers together with the post of the purchase order.
-You must set this property only if the supplier requires it.
-If you set this property to _TRUE_, add extra custom properties that are based on the names that the supplier provides, and prefix them with _H\__.
+- **ENABLEHEADERS** – Set this property to _TRUE_ to send headers together with the purchase order.
+You must set this property only if the vendor requires it.
+If you set this property to _TRUE_, add extra custom properties that are based on the names that the vendor provides, and prefix them with _H\__.
 Typical examples include **H\_USERID**, **H\_PASSWORD**, **H\_RECEIVERID**, and **H\_ACTIONREQUEST**.
 The following custom properties are included in the default properties:

     - **H\_USERID** – If the trading partner requires that you send a user ID as part of the URL to submit a purchase order, enter the value here.
     - **H\_PASSWORD** – If the trading partner requires that you send a password as part of the URL to submit a purchase order, enter the value here.

 - **ENABLEMANUALPO** – If this property is set to _TRUE_, when users manually create purchase orders (that is, when they don't start from a requisition), those purchase orders will inherit the setting of the **Send purchase order via cXML** option from the vendor.
 If this property isn't set, or if it's set to _FALSE_, the **Send purchase order via cXML** option won't be set on the purchase order header for manually created purchase orders.
 For purchase orders that are created from a requisition, the setting of the **Send purchase order via cXML** option is always inherited from the vendor, regardless of the setting of this property.
 For more information, see the [Set up vendor purchase orders to use cXML](#vendor-setup) section earlier in this topic.
 - **PUNCHOUTPOONLY** – If this property is set to _TRUE_, only purchase requisition lines that are created from the PunchOut process will set the **Send purchase order via cXML** option on the purchase order header.
 In addition, the purchase requisition line type of all lines on the purchase order must be _External catalog item_.
 Otherwise, the cXML purchase order can't be created.
 - **PUNCHOUTSHIPTO** – If this property is set to _TRUE_, the default address of the legal entity will be added to the PunchOut setup request message when the user opens an external catalog.
 This address is added as the **ShipTo** address.
-Suppliers will use the **ShipTo** address to show pricing based on the company location.
+Vendors will use the **ShipTo** address to show pricing based on the company location.
 - **TRACEPUNCHOUT** – Set this property to _TRUE_ if you receive an error message when you try to browse to an external catalog from the requisition.
-Trace information will then be filled in for the **PunchOutSetupRequest** and **PunchOutResponse** messages that are sent between Supply Chain Management and the supplier site.
+Trace information will then be filled in for the **PunchOutSetupRequest** and **PunchOutResponse** messages that are sent between Supply Chain Management and the vendor site.
 You can view this information on the **cXML cart message log** page, which you can open from the **External catalog setup** page for the vendor catalog that you're have having issues with.
 You should set this property to _TRUE_ only if you're troubleshooting, because it creates a large performance overhead on the database for each PunchOut.
 For more information, see the [View the cXML cart message log for external catalog PunchOut](#message-log) section later in this topic.
-- **REPLACENEWLINE** – Set this property to _TRUE_ if you're having an issue because a supplier's system is sending a **PunchOutResponse** message that includes newline characters (\\n).
-This issue might occur if the supplier's messages are parsed through middleware or a procurement hub.
+- **REPLACENEWLINE** – Set this property to _TRUE_ if you're having an issue because a vendor's system is sending a **PunchOutResponse** message that includes newline characters (\\n).
+This issue might occur if the vendor's messages are parsed through middleware or a procurement hub.
 If you're having an issue with a new vendor setup, set the **TRACEPUNCHOUT** property to _TRUE_ to view the **PunchOutResponse** message and determine whether the XML tags are broken up by newline characters.
 - **POCOMMENTS** – Set this property to _TRUE_ if you want the cXML document to include notes that are attached to the purchase order in Supply Chain Management.
 The attachment text is included in the header comments in the purchase order message.
 For more information about how the system selects and processes these attachments, see the [Attach notes to a purchase order](#attach-po-notes) section later in this topic.
 - **VENDCOMMENTS** – Set this property to _TRUE_ if you want the cXML document to include notes that are attached to the purchase order in Supply Chain Management.
 The attachment text is included in the header comments in the purchase order message.
 For more information about how the system selects and processes these attachments, see the [Attach notes to a purchase order](#attach-po-notes) section.
 - **CLEANAMP** – Set this property to _TRUE_ if you receive an error message when you try to do a PunchOut to a vendor, and the vendor's return URL includes incorrectly encoded ampersands (\&).
 - **PUNCHOUTTZ** – Set this property to _TRUE_ if the vendor that you're working with uses the International Organization for Standardization (ISO) 8601 standard to do a specific validation of the date/time of PunchOut request message.
 Supply Chain Management uses the Coordinated Universal Time (UTC) date in the **PunchOutSetupRequest** message.
 Therefore, when you set this property to _TRUE_, *+00:00* is added to the date/time format.
-- **WMSADDRESSID** – Set this property to _TRUE_ to use the warehouse number on the purchase order header as the **addressID** value in the **ShipTo** address for the purchase order request that is sent to the supplier.
+- **WMSADDRESSID** – Set this property to _TRUE_ to use the warehouse number on the purchase order header as the **addressID** value in the **ShipTo** address for the purchase order request that is sent to the vendor.
 If you set a value for the **FIXEDSHIPADDRESSID** property, that value takes precedence over this value.
 Therefore, you should use one property or the other to set the **addressID** value in the **ShipTo** address for the document.
 - **PUNCHOUTSHIPTOUSER** – This property works together with the **PUNCHOUTSHIPTO** property.
 If **PUNCHOUTSHIPTO** is set to _TRUE_, the address for the legal entity is picked up.
 If **PUNCHOUTSHIPTOUSER** is set to _TRUE_, the primary address from the PunchOut user is used instead of the legal entity address.

 ### Activate the external catalog